tnas/nxlog-json-packer/README.md

 ```

 In this mode, it will parse all files in the `./json-input` folder.
 The folders `txt-output`
 and `tlv-output` will be used to store the program's outcomes.
-The created files have their names appended to the `_txt` and `_tlv`
-suffixes respectively.
+The suffixes `_txt` and `_tlv` are appended to the names of the created files, respectively.

 In the second mode, the program expects a specific JSON file to be passed as parameter.
 The directory from which the program was run is used to store the program's outcomes.